About Visuals

 The text layer is one of the most used elements in the Visual Designer.
 The element gives you the ability to display your own input and style it with all the well-known text properties

-Refer to Visual Designer for the usage of dynamic data in your text elements.
+Refer to Using live/dynamic data for the usage of dynamic data in your text elements.
 With dynamic data you are able to show for example Nowplaying or Scheduling information in the Visual.

 SHAPE